 One thing we found is that there isn’t really a lot of signage so you don’t always know what you’re looking at which can be a bit frustrating.

 How child friendly is the Pitt Rivers Museum?

 As you walk into the museum there is a massive totem pole and as you go to the upper floors you can get a better look at the different animals depicted.
-Smallest child was absolutely terrified of the totem pole for a while and refused to go in there for a while.
+Middle Child was absolutely terrified of the totem pole for a while and refused to go in there whenever we visited.
 He’s got over that now though.
 Instead Smallest Child has decided that she doesn’t like it.
 I was joking with one of the members of staff and apparently that’s actually quite common.
 He thought maybe it’s because you go from light and airy in the natural history museum to dark and almost oppressive in the Pitt Rivers Museum.

 Parking – Can be problematic.
-There is on street parking on the road opposite the museum but it’s expensive (£5 for 3 hours).
+There is on street parking on the road opposite the museum but it’s crazy expensive (£7.40 for 2 hours).
 You can park in one of the city centre car parks and walk it get the park and ride.

 Our Pitt Rivers Museum Review